 In San Francisco, I walk the streets at night—alone.
 The Mission District which used to be considered ethnic until the tech geeks who have invaded our fair city took over is still my stamping grounds.
 I knew from the first time I set foot in the Mission that I wouldn’t live anywhere else.
 As gentrified as it’s become, I still consider it home and am not ready to give up on it.
 Yet.
 In the early years, I had to spend most of my nights on the streets when I wasn’t hooked up with a friend, but it was worth it in order to be able to breathe.
 With my trusty Bowie knife tucked in my sock just inside of my boot, I was ready to roll.
 I learned quickly who to trust, who to fuck, and who to fuck over.

 This is my city—I own it now.
 Not Sam Davies, the mayor of San Francisco—a tall, skinny, middle-aged black man who used to have morals but now scratches the itch of anybody who can do the same for him.
-Not Colin-fucking-Kaepernick with his fake-street cred tatted-up body.
-Not Amy ‘the voice of the Chinese experience’ Tan who still manages to churns out the dreck after all this time.
+Not Steven-fucking-Young with his aw-shucks-smile and his meaningless MVP awards participation trophies.
+Not Amy ‘the voice of the Chinese experience’ Tan who is a pretentious twat in real life.
 Not any of the dozen other pretenders who think they’re players.
 The only player who matters is me.